AceAlloushX/My-website/README.md

 15/9/2024, Version 1.2
 - Adjust compatibility view on Smaller screens.
 - Updated the right arrow in front of about me, prohjects, etc. to view a suitable icon instead of an arrow.
-- Free Analytics for website statistics has been added.
 <br><br>

 14/9/2024, Version 1.1